organicaudio/useful-code-snippets2/docs/my-server/server-infra.md

 - [signup at cloudflare](https://dash.cloudflare.com/) and create a dns record.
 Cloudflare is used because it is free and it [supports multiple letsencrypt renewal clients](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438).
 - set the two cloudflare dns server addresses to be used by namecheap [Here is a how-to](https://www.namecheap.com/support/knowledgebase/article.aspx/767/10/how-to-change-dns-for-a-domain)
 - create A and AAAA entries in cloudflare which map the domain name to the vls ipv4 and ipv6 address
+- (optional) create CNAME entry for every subdomain you want to use.

 ### cost
 1. vls: 35.52 €/year